ARTISTIC DIRECTOR, ALLISON TOFFAN

 directed by Emmy Award winner Ted Louis Levy, and dancing on the soundtrack of the critically acclaimed video game Cuphead, nominated for a 2018 Juno award for best orchestration.

-Allison is currently working on plans for 2021 summer programming, as well as the next Toronto International Tap Dance Festival, now scheduled for August 2022.
+Allison is currently working on plans for 2022 summer programming, including the highly anticipated return of the Toronto International Tap Dance Festival, now scheduled for August 2022.
 Stay tuned for more updates, and news on other upcoming projects!